just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Tutorial.rst

     :feedback_d: That's correct.
 Variable names are alphanumeric symbols that must begin with a letter and can contain any combination of letters and digits.
 Other examples would be <i>name5, bigDot, passwd, smallDot.&nbsp;</i>
     :correct: d

-    Which of the following would be a valid App Inventor variable name?
+    Which of the following would be a valid MIT App Inventor variable name?

 .. raw:: html